nliccini/data-structures/README.md

 # data-structures
-Some general data structures implemented using Java
+Some general data structures implemented using Java and C

 Each data structure has accompanied classes that go with it, so be sure to download all of the referenced files